manen/signals/roadmap.md

 - [x] overhaul `Tool::PlaceForeign`, only allow foreigns with the same `inst_id` to be next to each other
   - (i can pretty much just rewrite it from scratch, `IngameWorld::generate` exists idk why it's all manual)

+### - display block

+so some interactivity would be nice \
+or at least a display

+i want to make an 8 segment display

+but first i'm thinking two new tools: copy and move

 ### - world customization && rendering overhaul

 - [x] make scrollables only have scrollbars if they need to